Testlio/lambda-tools/README.md

     | ...
 ```

 As all Lambda functions are bundled and compressed during deployment, it is safe to share common code between Lambda functions in the top level of the microservice, for example in a directory called `common` or `lib`.
+Achieving this structure is easier by using [Yeoman](http://yeoman.io) and the [`@testlio/generator-lambda-tools` generators](https://www.npmjs.com/package/@testlio/generator-lambda-tools).

-### Examples
+#### Examples

 A minimal example of a service is implemented under [`examples/microservice`](examples/microservice), for more complex examples, look at [bulletin-service](https://github.com/testlio/bulletin-service).